Edita Piekha: Life and career

 Piekha was especially popular among international audiences because of her ability to sing and speak in many languages, such as French, German, Polish and Russian, among others.
+As well as being the first Soviet artist to move freely around the stage talking to the audience and 'breaking away' from the microphone.
 After the 6th World Festival of Youth and Students, ensemble Druzhba and Piekha released several sold-out records of their songs, eventually becoming one of the most popular bands in the former Soviet Union.
 In 1972, Piekha and the ensemble Druzhba entertained international audiences at the XX summer Olympics in Munich.
 In 1976, she formed her own band, and remained one of the popular female singers in the USSR.
 She also continued performing internationally and toured over 20 countries.
 Over the years, Piekha made more than 30 concert tours in East Germany alone.
 Among the highlights of her career were her appearances at Carnegie Hall, New York and at the Paris Olympia.

 During the 2000s (decade), Piekha gave several performances on Russian television.
 She also has been giving annual birthday performances in Saint Petersburg, a popular tradition she has been maintaining for many years.

 Piekha has been residing in Saint Petersburg since 1955.
 Her daughter, Ilona Bronevitskaya, has been a popular singer and actress in Russia.
 Her grandson, actor and singer Stas Piekha, emerged as one of the winners of the Star Factory show in 2005.

 On her 70th birthday, Piekha received an "Anniversary greeting" from the President of Russia, Vladimir Putin, and was decorated with the "Order of Merits" for her lifelong contribution to music and international cultural relations of Russia.

 In 2012, British dance group Ultrabeat, recording under the name WTF!, remixed Piekha's "Nash Sosed" and called their version "Da Bop", which rose in the Dutch charts to No. 4, while in the same year "Nash Sosed" was also remixed into a song, "Party People", by DJs Gary Caos and Rico Bernasconi.
 French singer Daniele Vidal's French and Japanese renditions of "Nash Sosed" were popular in Japan in the 1970s.